groundst8/tcg-counter-sleeve/README.md

 | ULINE | No | clear antistatic poly bags not available in custom sizes |
 | DESCO | ? | Waiting to hear back |

+## Material ESD Properties

+**Surface Resistivity:**

+Cardstock: 10^10 to 10^12 ohms/square
+Polypropylene: 10^16 to 10^18 ohms/square

+Higher resistivity leads to greater static buildup potential.

+**Triboelectric Series Ranking (approximate):**

+Cardstock: +10 to +30
+Polypropylene: -20 to -40

+The further apart materials are on this scale, the more likely they are to generate static when rubbed together.

+**Typical Static Voltage Generated (when rubbed against cotton):**

+Cardstock: 1,000 to 3,000 volts
+Polypropylene: 5,000 to 20,000 volts

+**Moisture Regain (at 65% relative humidity):**

+Cardstock: 6-8%
+Polypropylene: <0.1%

+Higher moisture regain reduces static buildup.

+**Charge Decay Rate (time to dissipate 50% of charge):**

+Cardstock: 10-30 seconds
+Polypropylene: Several minutes to hours